xyxj1024/xyxj1024.github.io/_posts/2023-01-01-concurrent.md

 permalink:  /concurrent-stacks/
 ---

 A **concurrent stack**{: style="color: red"} is a data structure linearizable to a sequential stack that provides `push` and `pop` operations with the usual LIFO semantics.
 Linearizability is the *de facto* standard correctness condition for concurrent algorithms.
 Intuitively, an algorithm is linearizable with respect to a sequential specification if each execution of the algorithm is equivalent to some sequential execution of the specification, where the order between the non-overlapping methods is preserved.
-In this post, I would like to present Java code for two different concurrent stacks: the elimination back-off stack and the timestamped stack.
-Those who are interested in C++ implementations of concurrent data structures will find [this repo](https://github.com/cksystemsgroup/scal) useful.
+In this post, I would like to summarize a Java implementation of the elimination back-off stack.
+Those who are interested in C++ implementations of concurrent data structures may find [this repo](https://github.com/cksystemsgroup/scal) useful.

 <!-- excerpt-end -->

 [R. Kent Treiber](https://dominoweb.draco.res.ibm.com/58319a2ed2b1078985257003004617ef.html) proposed the first non-blocking implementation of concurrent list-based stack.
-He presented the stack as a singly-linked list with a top pointer and used compare-and-swap operation to modify the value of the top atomically.
+The Treiber stack maintains a `top` pointer which points to the candidate.
+Every time a new element is pushed, the new element becomes the candidate element and therefore the `top` pointer is redirected to the new element.
+Similarly, every time the candidate element is popped, the `top` pointer is redirected to the next candidate element.
+This means that every operation which accesses the Treiber stack modifies the `top` pointer.
+When an increasing number of threads accesses the Treiber stack concurrently, the contention on the `top` pointer increases, and eventually the Treiber stack does not scale anymore.

 ```java
 public class TreiberStack<T> {